qth/jutil/README.md

     ```*/5 * * * *  /home/user/bin/dnscheck <DNS SERVER IP> >> /home/user/bin/dns-stats```

-4. yum.upgrade
+4. yum.upgrade / dnf.upgrade
-   * Stupid simple method to update all packages on a RHEL / CentOS machine
+   * Stupid simple method to update all packages on a RHEL / CentOS / Fedora machine
+   * yum.upgrade for RHEL / CentOS, dnf.upgrade for Fedora
    * Why?
 Because 'yum-cron' has only hourly or daily schedules, at fixed times
+   * Place it in /usr/local/libexec
    * This can be called from cron at any schedule cron can perform, e.g.:

    ```00 07  *  *  *  root  /usr/local/libexec/yum.upgrade```

    * Works on RHEL & CentOS 5, 6, & 7, the same way
+   * Now sends email when error is generated (yum.upgrade)

 5. test-vhosts-from-httpd
    * Much like it sounds